John Axelrod: Personal life

 Axelrod currently lives between Chardonne, Switzerland, Strasbourg, France, and Venice, Italy, and has a daughter, named Tallulah Charlotte Gerlach Axelrod, born on May 11, 2003, with German TV host and journalist Annette Gerlach.

 In July 2018, he celebrated his wedding with Anastasia, a Russian national, in Seville, Spain, after they have been already married in Moscow in February 2018.
-The couple has a son, named Max, born on May 25, 2018.
+The couple has a son, named Max, born on May 25, 2018..
+They recently welcomed their 2nd son, Aaron, on January 9, 2025.

 His interests include Italian cuisine, wine, and travel.